 What is trauma?

 In a simple format; trauma is an isolated room with four walls and no window in which you can neither breathe nor be heard.
-Trauma is due to actual reasons for being fearful for your life that at times stays with the person for a longer time.
+Trauma is experienced differently in each person and we have different resilience levels.
 Trauma is a notion of losing connection, losing what is important, and losing the sense of belonging.

 In a way trauma is: